About

 Administrator |

-There is currently no built-in search feature, so leverage your browser’s “control / CMD F” feature to search for the data type you are contributing to.
+There is currently no built-in search feature or filters on the Tasks and Actions tab, so leverage your browser’s “control / CMD F” feature to search for the curation task you need to complete.

 -

-From the Metadata, click Working Copy under the Actions menu.
+From the Tasks and Actions tab, click Open Curator under the Actions menu.

 -